smart-on-fhir/health-cards/docs/index.md

 ### Status

 Stable first release authored with input from technology, lab, pharmacy, Electronic Health Record, and Immunization Information System vendors.
-The current version of the framework is 1.1.1; see the revision history in the [change log](./changelog/).
+The current version of the framework is $CURRENT_VERSION; see the revision history in the [change log](./changelog/).

 ### Contributing